opencitations/heritrace/user_testing/user_testing_privacy_consent_form.md

 Please note that any consent given by you is given freely and may be revoked at any time, without any penalties or adverse effects, and without prejudicing the lawfulness of processing based on the consent given prior to revocation.
 These rights can be exercised only before the data anonymization process (within 6 months from data collection).
 Once data has been anonymized, it is no longer considered personal data under the GDPR, and these rights no longer apply.

-Requests to exercise the above rights may be presented to Alma Mater Studiorum - University of Bologna by contacting Arcangelo Massari, at the e-mail arcangelo.massari@unibo.it.
+Requests to exercise the above rights may be presented to Alma Mater Studiorum - University of Bologna by contacting the Department of Classical Philology and Italian Studies (FICLIT) at Via Zamboni, 32, 40126 Bologna, Italy (phone: +39 051 2098550, email: ficlit.info@unibo.it) or Arcangelo Massari, at the e-mail arcangelo.massari@unibo.it.

 Lastly, should you believe that the processing of your personal data is in infringement of the provisions of Regulation (EU) 2016/679 or Decree 196/03 and subsequent amendments and additions, you have the right to lodge a complaint with the Italian data protection authority (known as the "Garante per la protezione dei dati personali"), pursuant to Article 77 of the Regulation (UE) 2016/679, or to refer to the appropriate courts (art.
 79 of the Regulation).